XLuke44-Main/BatteryGuard/README.md

 # Battery Guard

-Battery Guard watches the battery of the laptop running the minecraft server it's on.
+Battery Guard watches battery of the laptop running the minecraft server it's on.

-When the battery gets low, it warns everyone on the server.
+When the battery is low, it warns everyone on the server.
 By default, at 10% it starts a 30-second countdown and then safely stops it.

 It is fully server-side.
-You do not need to install Battery Guard on the client for it to work.
+You do not need to install it on the client for it to work.

 ## Commands